For I have sent him to you for this very purpose, that you may know about our circumstances and that he may encourage your hearts;Colossians 4:8(NASB)

 Paul therefore coveted the intercessions and prayers of these saints in Colossae.
 He asked them to pray that doors of evangelistic opportunity would be opened for both him, and his fellow-labourers in the gospel.
 His desire was that he would be enabled to speak the mystery of Christ to lost sinners, and to tell forth the wonders of His glorious grace toward us.

 One of Paul's fellow-workers was a dear saint called Tychicus.
-He was a precious brother in the faith, a loyal servant of the Lord and a faithful minister of the gospel, who accompanied Paul on his third missionary journey.
+He was a precious brother in the faith, a loyal servant of the Lord, and a faithful minister of the gospel who accompanied Paul on his third missionary journey.
 It was to this man that Paul entrusted the delivery of his letter to the Christians at Colossae.
-Not only did it contain news of Paul's current circumstances… but he knew that this faithful servant of the Lord would edify the saints, and encourage them to stand firm in the faith and hold fast to the truth of the glorious gospel of grace.
+Not only did it contain news of Paul's current circumstance, but he knew that this faithful servant of the Lord would edify the saints, encourage them to stand firm in the faith, and hold fast to the truth of the glorious gospel of grace.

-May we seek to be a faithful servant of God and develop the sort of Christlike character that honours the Lord in word and in deed… and may we give godly encouragement and comfort to all those who are placed in our path – for the honour of His holy name.
+May we seek to be faithful servants of God and develop the sort of Christlike character that honours the Lord in word and in deed… and may we give godly encouragement and comfort to all those who are placed in our path, for the honour of His holy name.

-Heavenly Father, thank You for the godly example of servants like Tychicus, who gave comfort and encouragement to others and was a faithful man of prayer, whom You entrusted to fulfil Your plans and purposes through his life-example.
-Give me the grace to faithfully fulfil the work that You have called me to do, and I pray that I may continue earnestly in prayer, be vigilant in worship, give comfort and encouragement to others and in everything give thanksgiving and praise, for the honour of Your name – this I ask in Jesus name, AMEN.
+Heavenly Father, thank You for the godly example of Tychicus who gave comfort and encouragement to others and was a faithful man of prayer whom You entrusted to fulfil Your plans and purposes through his life-example.
+Give me the grace to faithfully fulfil the work that You have called me to do, and I pray that I may continue earnestly in prayer, be vigilant in worship, give comfort and encouragement to others, and in everything give thanksgiving and praise, for the honour of Your name.
+This I ask in Jesus' name, AMEN.